 Sanako’s tools help teachers to increase their students’ speaking skills and pronunciation.
 The two-track recorder is a great tool for creating model-imitation exercises and oral language assessments.

-Sanako solutions are designed for pedagogical flexibility and the flipped classroom method is just one example style of teaching that we support.
-Book a FREE remote demo to learn more about how Sanako’s solutions can support your institution to improve your language learning programs.
+Sanako Connect is designed for pedagogical flexibility and the flipped classroom method is just one example style of teaching that we support.
+Click here or the banner below to learn more and book a FREE remote demo!